-Jumpers on the system board are used for custom configurations.
-For the location of the Clear CMOS Request jumper, refer to the "System Board, Types 6862/6892 and 6275/6285" on page 14, above..
+This jumper, on the system board, is used for clearing CMOS in the event that it becomes corrupted or needs to be refreshed for any reason.
+For the location of the Clear CMOS Request jumper, refer to "System Board, Type 6893" on page 16.